 The metric TSP problem in general graphs is APX-hard \cite{PY93}.
 Christofides \cite{Chr76} provided a celebrated $\frac32$ approximation, which recently was slightly improved \cite{KKG21}.
 The main bulk of the research focused on constructing approximation schemes for more structured metric spaces.
 Specifically, there is an efficient PTAS (EPTAS) for planar graphs \cite{GKP95,AGKKW98,Klein05,Klein08}, EPTAS for low dimensional Euclidean space \cite{Arora98,Mitchell99,BG13}, EPTAS for metrics with low doubling dimension \cite{BGK16,Gottlieb15}, and EPTAS for fixed minor free graphs \cite{Grigni00,BLW17}.
 The running time for metrics of doubling dimension $d$ in \cite{BGK16} is roughly $n^{(2^{d}/\eps)^{O(d)}}$.
 However, in the original arXiv version~1 (from~2011) \cite{BGK16arxivVersion1}, in Theorem~4.1 it is stated that if there was a light spanner for doubling metrics, then a better running time could be achieved.
 Indeed, since \cite{BGK16arxivVersion1} light spanners for doubling metrics where discovered \cite{Gottlieb15,FS20,BLW19}.
 By plugging in the spanner from \cite{BLW19} with lightness $\eps^{-O(d)}$ into Theorem~4.1 in \cite{BGK16arxivVersion1}, a runtime of $n\cdot(\log n)^{\eps^{-O(d)}\cdot2^{O(d^{2})}\cdot\log\log n}=n\cdot(2^{\eps^{-O(d)}\cdot2^{O(d^{2})}}+n^{o(1)})$ can be achieved.
 However a recent result of Banerjee \etal \cite{banerjee2024novel} gives a faster approximation scheme with runtime $2^{(d/\eps)^{O(d)}}n+(1/\eps)^{O(d)}n\log n$, as summarized in \Cref{thm:TSP-dd}.

-The subset TSP version, which also studied in this paper (see \Cref{def:subsetTSP}) is especially interesting in planar graph and fixed minor free graphs (as a metric over a subset of the vertices is not planar/minor free).
-Here there is a PTAS for subset TSP in planar graph \cite{Le20} and fixed minor free graphs \cite{CFKL20}.
+The subset TSP version, which also studied in this paper (see \Cref{def:subsetTSP}) is especially interesting in planar graphs and fixed minor free graphs (as a metric over a subset of the vertices is not planar/minor free).
+Here there is a PTAS for subset TSP in planar graphs \cite{Le20} and fixed minor free graphs \cite{CFKL20}.

 The highway dimension was defined by Abraham \etal \cite{AFGW10} and several other definitions followed (see \cite{Blum19} for an overview and comparisons).
 Abraham \etal showed that certain shortest-path heuristics are provably more efficient than Dijkstra's algorithm if the input has bounded highway dimension.
 In \cite{ADFGW11}, they showed that set systems given by unique shortest paths have VC-dimension~2.
 This means that slightly perturbing the edge weights and thus obtaining unique shortest paths, it is possible to approximate the highway dimension within an $O(\log h)$ factor.
 Blum \etal \cite{DBLP:conf/iwpec/0001DF0Z22} showed that it is unlikely that there is an FPT algorithm to compute the highway dimension (although the question was not fully answered).